funkybeppe/winter-moments/README.md

 2. Navigation

+* The main navigation bar was designed from the outset to be kept clean and simple.
+The purpose of this design is to highlight the main functionality of the site (viewing and submitting requests).
+While links to the site's main functionality are always visible when authenticated, other links were moved to a bootstrap dropdown.
+The username dropdown function is to contain links to the profile, edit profile page, settings and logout links but it also informs the authenticated user which account they are currently logged in with.

+* Authenticated users will be shown their current username in a dropdown at the middle/left of the navigation bar

+* The navigation bar is responsive and will collapse to a 'hamburger' style menu when viewed on devices with smaller viewports.
+The drop down will be hidden and the links to other features displayed in a list to prevent the nesting of dropdowns.

 ![Screenshot 2023-02-26 at 15 04 17](https://user-images.githubusercontent.com/105980082/221428484-9c8ba68a-9a1f-4357-bde3-b156e1e770fc.png)

+* Unauthenticated users are shown the logo which redirects to landing page

 ![Screenshot 2023-02-26 at 15 04 27](https://user-images.githubusercontent.com/105980082/221428492-31d250a0-a964-4252-841a-8300c9aaed2a.png)

 <img width="425" alt="Screenshot 2023-02-26 at 15 07 47" src="https://user-images.githubusercontent.com/105980082/221429062-647d50b6-133a-432a-9e51-7feca0f450be.png">

+* Navigation on smaller viewports

 ![Screenshot 2023-02-26 at 15 10 09](https://user-images.githubusercontent.com/105980082/221429080-62ac45dd-32dc-4b59-8392-4e54b2aa1b2e.png)